dbos-inc/dbos-demo-apps/python/scheduled-reminders/README.md

 dbos-cloud app deploy
 ```

-This command outputs a URL&dash;visit it to schedule a reminder!
+This command outputs a URL&mdash;visit it to schedule a reminder!
 You can also visit the [DBOS Cloud Console](https://console.dbos.dev/) to see your app's status and logs.

 ### Running Locally